bodowinter/sense_valence/README.md

-Statistical analysis of "Semantic prosody" in perceptual words
+Statistical analysis of emotional valence of perceptual words
 =============

-Bodo winter
+-	Bodo winter
-Repository created July 24, 2017
+-	Repository created July 24, 2017

 ## Libraries required for this analysis: